Jeremy-Barrass/CV/README.md

 #### Priority One IT (ThreatAware), _May 2019 - Present_

-At Priority One It, I have joined the development team for a startup product, ThreatAware, a Cybersecurity Dashboard for monitoring and compliance.
+Working at Priority One IT has afforded me the opportunity to work with a small team on a startup product, ThreatAware, a Cybersecurity Dashboard for monitoring and compliance.
 I have worked on a number of code cleanups, working with C# in .NET Core and javascript with Angular version 7, and am gradually introducing automated unit and integration testing into the codebase.
 New product features are regularly being floated, particularly when potential new customers want the product to include an additional monitor for another service they're subscribed to.

 Significant tickets I have worked on include:-

+* Updating and improving the user experience in data table displays across the product.
+* Adding a new grid framework into the front-end UI codebase.
 * Building a cross-monitor Task List view of assigned Alerts.
 * Writing new API response analysis services for a new client.
 * Refactoring existing response analysis services to fit better with a new solution architecture.